Slavery in the Abbasid Caliphate

 Slavery was a major part of society, culture and economy in the Abbasid Caliphate (750–1258) of the Islamic Golden Age, which during its history included most of the Middle East.
-While slavery was an important part also of the preceding practice of slavery in the Umayyad Caliphate (661–750), it was during the Abbasid Caliphate that the slave trade to the Muslim world reached a more permanent commercial industrial scale, establishing commercial slave trade routes that were to remain for centuries.
+While chattel slavery was an important part also of the preceding practice of slavery in the Umayyad Caliphate (661–750), it was during the Abbasid Caliphate that the slave trade to the Muslim world reached a more permanent commercial industrial scale, establishing commercial slave trade routes that were to remain for centuries.

 The Caliphate was a major slave trade destination, and slaves were imported from several destinations.
 Since Islamic law prohibited enslavement of Muslims, non-Muslim slaves (kafir) were imported from non-Muslim lands (Dar al-harb) around the Muslim world (Dar al-Islam).
 These included pagan Africa in the south; Christian and pagan Europe in the north; and pagan Central Asia and India in the east.

 These slaves came from the north along the Balkan slave trade and the Volga trade route; from the east via the Bukhara slave trade; from the west via the Andalusian slave trade, the Trans-Saharan slave trade and the Red Sea slave trade; and from the south from the Indian Ocean slave trade.
 The slave trade and slavery in the area continued during subsequent states, such as the slavery in the Mamluk Sultanate (1258–1517) and the slavery in the Ottoman Empire (1517–1922), until slavery was ended in the 20th century, when the national states emerging after the split of the Ottoman Empire gradually ended slavery, culminating in the abolition of slavery in Saudi Arabia, slavery in Yemen and slavery in Oman in 1962–1970.

 Slave trade

 The slave trade was substantial during the Umayyad Caliphate, mainly fueled by war captives and people enslaved as tax levy; during the Abbasid Caliphate, the slave trade in war captives was largely supplanted by people bought through the commercial slave trade, and provided for the slave markets in Basra, Baghdad and Samarra.
 In parallel with the slave trade in captives and the slaves provided as tax levy and tributes, the expansion of the commercial slave trade expanded slavery during the Abbasid period.